English Graduate Handbook

 You’ll need to apply the semester prior to that in which you hope to begin thesis credits (ENG 590).
 The application requires a mini-description of your anticipated project (not a formal thesis proposal), additional materials, and a list of three potential thesis advisors.
 See the Master’s Thesis and Exam page for complete instructions on how to apply.

-I will already have finished my coursework during the comprehensive exam semester, or I did not finish my thesis or special project by the end of ENG 590.
+I will already have finished my coursework during the comprehensive exam semester.
 What should I do?

 What steps do I need to take to graduate?

 Beginning in Spring 2021, students no longer need to apply for graduation.
 Once you have completed 75% of your graduate degree requirements, you will receive an email from the Registrar updating you on how you can check your graduation status in Degree Works.
 Please note that your graduation status is pending successful completion of the capstone requirement (thesis or exam).
 For ruther information, see Southern’s One-Stop services page.

 I will not be enrolling for classes this semester.
 What should I do?